 As I’ve said many times before, I think breakfast foods are the best kinds of foods.
 I often make breakfast for dinner, and omelets are always a great brinner dish.

 Omelets were one of my favorites in my pre-vegan days.
-While this isn’t really the same type of eggy omelet I remember, the chickpea flour and kala namak do give it a bit of the flavor that I remember.
+While this isn’t really the same type of eggy omelet I remember, the chickpea flour and kala namak (black salt) do give it a bit of the flavor that I remember.

 Asparagus and Feta Vegan Omelet